DeKalb County: Return ICP to the People

-DeKalb County CEO Lorraine Cochran-Johnson,
+DeKalb County CEO Lorraine Cochran-Johnson and Board of Commissioners:

 On February 2, 2026 Superior Court Judge Stacey Hydrick issued a Mediation Order in the case concerning the land swap by DeKallb County (County) of 40 acres of Intrenchment Creek Park to Blackhall Studios, Ryan Millsap (Millsap).
 The deadline to mediate is May 30, 2026.
 The mediation process is the County’s last and best chance to return the park land to the people.